Locality of connective constants: Notation and background

+A \emph{cycle} is a closed walk $w$ traversing three or more distinct edges, and satisfying $w_i\ne w_j$ for $1 \le i < j \le n$.
+Strictly speaking, cycles (thus defined) have orientations derived from the underlying walk, and for this reason we may refer to them sometimes as \emph{directed} cycles of $G$.

 An \emph{$n$-step self-avoiding walk} (SAW) on $G$ is a walk containing $n$ edges no vertex of which appears more than once.
-Let $\si_n(v)$ be the number of $n$-step SAWs starting at $v\in V$.
 Let $\Si_n(v)$ be the set of $n$-step SAWs starting at $v$, with cardinality $\si_n(v):=|\Si_n(v)|$, and let

 We have in the usual way (see \cite{hm,ms}) that

 whence the \emph{connective constant}

 exists, and furthermore